wargie/sensors_sense/README.md

-# sensors_sense
+# Sensors_Sense
-project of use the sensors on machines in production
+_Project of use the sensors on machines in production_